About us and our history.

 Stuart Bishop wins the prestigious 1997 De Beers Australian Diamond Facets Supreme Design Award for the 5.35 carat princess cut diamond inverted in platinum.

 After 75 years, the King George Square store closes and the last awning-mounted neon sign in Brisbane disappears.
 Wallace Bishop’s flagship store moves to the thriving Queen Street Mall.
 Wallace has been instrumental in ensuring the success if the Mall through its establishmnt and continuing amenity.
 It is known internationally as one of the top ten most successful shopping Mall precincts.

 Wallace Bishop Today

-Stuart Bishop commences as CEO after Wallace Bishop retires to the position of Chairman.
+Stuart Bishop commences as CEO.
 Stuart continues to be a leader in the gem industry with his design and gem skills including leading sporting event trophies and the current SWB 100 collection in stores today commemorating the family’s industry role in the past, present and future.